aws-samples/serverless-samples/streaming-serverless-fraud-detection/README.md

 ```

 ### Try it out
 To try this solution, we need to send data to the Kinesis Data Stream.
-You can use [Amazon Kinesis Data Generator](https://github.com/awslabs/amazon-kinesis-data-generator) for that.
+You can use [Kinesis Data Generator](https://github.com/awslabs/amazon-kinesis-data-generator) for that.
 Once you deployed the Data Generator and logged in, select Kinesis Data Stream that matches the one in the Outputs section of your deployed fraud detection sample stack.
 You can use the following command to get stack details (check Outputs for the stream name):

 ```bash
 aws cloudformation describe-stacks --stack-name kinesis-data-stream-fraud-detection